310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% img /img/es/eventstory/sweethalloween/letsparty2_1.jpg %}

 {% bubble Midori %}
-Morisawa-senpai, you really are bad with monsters, huh?
+Morisawa-senpai, you really are bad with monsters, huh…?

-I’m not really good with them either, but seeing someone who's more afraid than me ends up making me feel calm instead~♪
+I’m not really good with them either, but seeing someone who's more afraid than me ends up making me feel calm instead…♪
 {% endbubble %}

 {% bubble Tetora %}
-Hmm… I don’t feel like there’s any reason to be afraid, though.
+Uu~myu… I don’t feel like there’s any reason to be afraid, though.

-There are people walking around in monster costumes, but only a few of them are realistic-looking.
+Everyone's walking around in monster costumes, but only a few of them are actually realistic-looking.
 Most of them are just cute ones!

 Alright!
 Gather over, kids!
-I’m giving out candy~ Trick or Treat~♪
+I’m giving out candy\~ Trick or Treat\~♪
 {% endbubble %}

 {% bubble Midori %}